Georgetown College offers a minor in Business Administration.

 - has a minimum 3.3 grade point average in the prerequisite courses.

-The program is limited to 50 students per class, selected on the basis of an application submitted in late fall of their sophomore year.
+The program is limited to 50 students per class, selected on the basis of an application submitted in spring of their sophomore year.
 Junior and senior students are not eligible to apply retroactively.
 The application will consist of an essay outlining the student’s reasons for seeking a minor in Business Administration, with an emphasis on how the minor would complement the student’s other major or minor interests.
 A committee of deans in the College will review the applications.

 REQUIREMENTS FOR the MINOR